bread-modular/website/content/modules/03-midi.md

     price: 10
     productId: price_1QyWLcDOvwMyUDfcr8Xe0xbV
 size: base
+inputs:
+  - shortname: "MIDI-TRS"
+    description: "A 3.5mm Socket for the incoming TRS MIDI cable"
+outputs:
+  - shortname: "GATE[n]"
+    description: "Access the gate output of the nth channel"
+  - shortname: "MIDI[n]"
+    description: "Access the MIDI stream of the nth channel"
 ---

 Bread Modular [adopts MIDI](/docs/technical-details/modular-midi) as a communication protocol between modules.
 While using MIDI, we can replace multiple wires with a single wire, which is very important for a smaller system like Bread Modular.